-- "competing business" means any person or entity engaged in oil and natural gas exploration, development, production and acquisition activities: - "significant assets" means oil and natural gas reserves with an aggregate fair market value of \$25 million or more (for Mr. Frenzel, oil and natural gas reserves in excess of 10 million barrels of oil equivalent or midstream assets with an aggregate fair market value of \$25 million or more); and - "restricted area" means a one-mile radius of any oil and natural gas reserves held by us as of the end of the Named Executive Officer's employment, plus any county or parish where we have significant assets as of the end of the Named Executive Officer's employment (for Mr. Frenzel, Eddy and Lea Counties, New Mexico and Loving County, Texas, plus any county or parish where we have significant assets as of the end of his employment).
+- "competing business" means any person or entity engaged in oil and natural gas exploration, development, production and acquisition activities; - "significant assets" means oil and natural gas reserves with an aggregate fair market value of \$25 million or more (for Messrs.
+Willey and Frenzel, oil and natural gas reserves in excess of 10 million barrels of oil equivalent or midstream assets with an aggregate fair market value of \$25 million or more); and - "restricted area" means a one-mile radius of any oil and natural gas reserves held by us as of the end of the Named Executive Officer's employment, plus any county or parish where we have significant assets as of the end of the Named Executive Officer's employment (for Messrs.
+Willey and Frenzel, Eddy and Lea Counties, New Mexico and Loving County, Texas, plus any county or parish where we have significant assets as of the end of his employment).

-For definitions of "change in control," "good reason" and "just cause," please see the employment agreement of each Named Executive Officer, each of which is included as an exhibit to the Company's most recent Annual Report on Form 10-K.
+For definitions of "change in control," "good reason" and "just cause," please see the employment agreement of each Named Executive Officer, each of which is included as an exhibit to the Company's most recent Annual Report on Form 10-K or Quarterly Report on Form 10-Q.

-Furthermore, other than Mr. Foran's employment agreement, each employment agreement contains a non-solicitation provision, pursuant to which, during the restricted periods described above (except Mr. Frenzel's restricted period is six months for disability termination and 24 months for the other terminations specified above), subject to certain exceptions, Messrs.
-Goodwin, Singleton, Adams and Frenzel shall not, without our prior written consent, solicit for employment or a contracting relationship, or employ or retain any person who is or has been, within six months prior to such time, employed by or engaged as an individual independent contractor by us or our affiliates or induce or attempt to induce any such person to leave his or her employment or independent contractor relationship with us or our affiliates.
+Furthermore, other than Mr. Foran's employment agreement, each employment agreement contains a non-solicitation provision, pursuant to which, during the restricted periods described above (except Messrs.
+Willey and Frenzel's restricted period is six months for disability termination and 24 months for the other terminations specified above), subject to certain exceptions, Messrs.
+Singleton, Willey, Goodwin, Adams and Frenzel shall not, without our prior written consent, solicit for employment or a contracting relationship, or employ or retain any person who is or has been, within six months prior to such time, employed by or engaged as an individual independent contractor by us or our affiliates or induce or attempt to induce any such person to leave his or her employment or independent contractor relationship with us or our affiliates.

 For the Named Executive Officer to receive any severance payments described below for termination by us without just cause, by the Named Executive Officer for good reason or, following a change in control, by us without cause or by the Named Executive Officer with good reason, with respect to Messrs.
-Goodwin, Singleton, Adams and Frenzel, or with or without good reason, with respect to Mr. Foran, the Named Executive Officer must comply with the applicable non-disclosure, non-competition and non-solicitation provisions described above.
+Singleton, Willey, Goodwin, Adams and Frenzel, or with or without good reason, with respect to Mr. Foran, the Named Executive Officer must comply with the applicable non-disclosure, non-competition and non-solicitation provisions described above.